You can customize your VWO Smartcode in the following ways:

 VWO records only the first three clicks from a user in a particular session per page for generating a heatmap or clickmap report.
 For example, when a user lands on a test page, the first three taps or clicks by the user on the page are captured in a heatmap or clickmap report.

 However, there are scenarios in which you implement multiple changes across different elements in a variation.
 These changes can even involve scrolling the page.
 In such scenarios, it is likely that capturing just three clicks might lead to missing important click data on elements you want to track.
 Using VWO, you can now increase the number of clicks to be tracked for each session.
+To know more, refer to Increasing Heatmap Clicks.

 To modify the number of clicks to be tracked for each session, you need to specify the value for the “_vwo_click” field.
 This code snippet must be added before the VWO tracking code on your webpage.
 The example code: